 Scripture Commands Meditation

 Psalm 1 describes the blessed man as one who meditates on the law of the Lord day and night.
-Meditation involves focused engagement, not casual reading.
+Writing slows the mind and helps deepen reflection rather than encouraging shallow reading.

 Scripture Commands Self Examination